shivannis/xandr-docs-public/xandr-docs/curate/currency-support.md

 ### Daily conversions (depends)

-- **When Used?:** If the Transaction Currency (currency logged at auction time) *is the same* as the Billing Currency.
+- **When used?:** If the Transaction Currency (currency logged at auction time) *is the same* as the Billing Currency.
-- **How Applied?:** When these criteria are met, we convert from USD to the Billing Currency using the rates logged for each auction.
+- **How applied?:** When these criteria are met, we convert from USD to the Billing Currency using the rates logged for each auction.
 This provides our clients with the most accurate local currency billing and reconciles with our reporting and data feeds which support local currency.
-- **Which Fees/Charges?**
+- **Which fees/charges?**
   - Buy side costs and charges
     - Media Cost
     - BASC Deductions